dsv-su/hostdb9/README.md

 This will read the configuration from the zonefile(s) and the running DNS configuration, calculate changes and try to apply them.

 ### Switches
-Switches are documented in the program itself, please run 'hostdb --help' for more information.
+Switches are documented in the program itself, please run `hostdb --help` for more information.